David Blum

 David Blum is an American writer and editor.

 Blum was born in Queens, New York, and graduated with a degree in English literature from the University of Chicago in 1977.

 He began his career as a reporter in 1979 for The Wall Street Journal.
-He has also worked for Esquire (where he became as associate editor in 1983), been a contributing editor at New York Magazine (1985-1992), and a regular contributor to The New York Times Magazine (1995-2000).
+He has also worked for Esquire (where he became as associate editor in 1983), been a contributing editor at New York Magazine (1985–1992), and a regular contributor to The New York Times Magazine (1995–2000).

 A 1985 New York Magazine cover story by Blum is credited for coining the term Brat Pack for a group of young 1980s actors.

 In 1992, he published his first book, Flash In The Pan: The Life and Death of an American Restaurant, which was named a notable nonfiction book of the year by The New York Times Book Review.
 He published his second book, Tick...Tick...Tick...: The Long Life & Turbulent Times of 60 Minutes, in 2004.

 In 2002, he was named an adjunct professor at the Columbia University Graduate School of Journalism.

 Blum was editor-in-chief of The Village Voice from September 2006 through March 2007 (one in a string of editors the publication had in a short period of time), and editor-in-chief of the New York Press from September 2007 through June 2008.
-In the latter half of 2008, he briefly served as editor-in-chief of the short-lived 02138 Magazine.
+In the latter half of 2008, he briefly served as editor-in-chief of the short-lived 02138 magazine.
 He has also served as editorial director of its owner (and the owner of the New York Press), Manhattan Media.

-In 2010, Blum joined Amazon.com as the founding editor of Kindle Singles, the retailer's effort to sell long-form nonfiction for its e-reader device.
+In 2010, Blum joined Amazon.com as the founding editor of Kindle single, the retailer's effort to sell long-form nonfiction for its e-reader device.
 In 2016, Blum moved to Audible Inc. as editor-in-chief of Audible Original Publishing.